Blow for Johnson as Commonwealth leaders reject bid to oust Baroness Scotland

 UK officials, who had been privately critical of Baroness Scotland, had been confident Ms Johnson Smith would succeed.

-Ms Johnson Smith accepted her defeat, tweeting: “Much love always, I continue to serve, and of course, sincere congratulations to Baroness Scotland.”
+But Ms Johnson Smith conceded her defeat, tweeting: “Much love always, I continue to serve, and of course, sincere congratulations to Baroness Scotland.”

 Register for free to continue reading